OWASP/owasp-mastg/Crackmes/README.md

 ## Mobile Security testing playground
 Did you enjoy working with the Crackmes?
 There is more!
 Go to [the MSTG Hacking Playground](https://github.com/OWASP/MSTG-Hacking-Playground "MSTG-playground") and find out!
+Having troubles with getting through the playground challenges, check the Write-ups folder right here!

 ## Issues with the Crackmes
 Currently, the code is being maintained by [@commjoen](https://github.com/commjoen "Jeroen Willemsen").
 If the app does not boot, or if there is another bug: file an issue at this repository or at [the one you should not go to](https://github.com/commjoen/uncrackable_app "uncrackable_app repo").